15 FAM 840

 a.
 OBO/OPS/FIRE will provide residential smoke alarms based on property information entered in the Real Property Application (RPA) database.
 Post must install these smoke alarms in all residential units occupied by U.S. Government personnel, as follows:

-(1) Install one single-station smoke alarm in each sleeping room;
+(1) One single-station smoke alarm in each sleeping room;

 (2) One in each corridor serving the sleeping rooms; and